 Remove Mushrooms by Hand

 As mushrooms pop up in your soil and mulch, you might need to remove them by hand.
-If organic matter is still available to feed on, these unsightly fungi will continue to grow, and that brings us to our next point — removing fungus affected mulch.
+Removing mushrooms by hand is a good choice if you’re only seeing a few spots of mushrooms pop up in your gardens.
+However, if you’re seeing dozens of mushrooms in the beds, and if organic matter is still available to feed on, these unsightly fungi will continue to grow, and that brings us to our next point — removing fungus affected mulch so that you won’t have to constantly babysit your gardens.

 Remove Fungus-Affected Mulch